theslavicbear/Ebook-Publisher/README.md

 ## Currently supported file types:
 * plain text files
 * epub ebook files
+* html files (For nhentai galleries, it will have the same output as with default/.txt output, but with an html file in the folder that easily allows viewing the gallery via a web browser.
+Chyoa stories don't currently grab images yet)

 Want more sites supported?
 Open an Issue and ask for its support or add support for the site yourself!